ICT4LT Module 3.2

 One thing to bear in mind when writing exercises is that many of the more traditional activities such as multiple-choice and gap-filling exercises can be designed to function according to several modalities.
 For instance, a gap-filling exercise could also be designed as a multiple-choice exercise if the learner has to fill in a blank from a list of given options, or as a drag-and-drop exercise if the learner has to select an item from a given list and drag it into a blank space.
 It is therefore advisable to combine as many different modalities of a sole exercise type in order to avoid repetitions that could perhaps result in our learners' boredom.
 See Section 3, Module 2.5, headed A sideways look at authoring protocols for language learning.
 To put it schematically and focusing only on how an activity operates, a simple gap-filling exercise at word level in a given sentence, for example, could appear on screen in any one of the following ways:

-1. Audio feedback.
-Learner types a whole word in a blank space.
+1. Audio feedback: Learner types a whole word in a blank space.
 Learner hits enter key to check answer.
 If correct, audio recording is heard (positive feedback).
 If incorrect, appropriate negative feedback.

 2. Learner types a whole word in a blank space, choosing from a given list.
 If correct, audio recording is heard (positive feedback).
 If incorrect, space goes to blank again.
 Negative feedback.